 Skip to main content

-Staying at Polar Lodge or Old Camp gives you the opportunity to experience an area and nature that doesn’ t dress up for guests, but is beautiful and raw at the same time.
+You will experience nature that is beautiful, quiet and raw.
 Nature is right here.
 Whether we visit it or.
 The feeling seems to creep up on you with the tours we have organized.

 • All taxes and fees